bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/stationen/Inverter.md

 ## Technology

-Same like in controller section there also exist inforamtion about position.
+Same like in controller section there also exist information about position.

 ![img](../../../../assets/docs/generation/programBlocks/stationen/inverter/TechnologyPos.jpg)